DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage.md

 To access the storage configuration page, follow these steps:

-1. Navigate to the Wordress Admin dashboard of your Disciple.Tools instance.
-Click the gear icon (⚙️) in the top right of the screen and select **Admin**.
+1. Navigate to the Wordpress Admin dashboard of your Disciple.Tools instance.
+    - Click the settings icon (⚙️ on desktop, ☰ on mobile) and select **Admin**.
-2. From the main sidebar, click on **Settings (D.T)**.
+2. From the main left sidebar, click on **Settings (D.T)**.
 3. Select the **Storage** tab.

 ## Configuring an S3 Connection